dcancelmo/CSC174-lab13-SanFran/README.md

 and in the bottom right, terminal area, is a link to the survey, the purpose of the site.
 All pages have the same header.
 All pages have the link to the survey in the bottom right.
-The link to login is...
-The survey has 3 text boxes, a slider, and a fieldset for a larger textbox.
+The link to login is on the bottom left of the recipes page The survey has 3 text boxes, a slider, and a fieldset for a larger textbox.
 The submit pushes information to the database and takes user to a thank you page.